blaix/homer/README.md

-# System configuration files
+# My personal system configuration files

-Focused on managing a mac with nix for now.
+Focused on managing my own mac and vms with nix for now.
+Feel free to use it as an example or reference, but it's pretty specific to me.

 Most recent version is at <https://codeberg.org/blaix/homer>.